Skip to main content

 Registration

-Register to participate as a daily commuter or select the residential option and stay on campus in a supervised residence hall.
+Register as a daily commuter or select the residential option and stay on campus in a supervised residence hall.

-To participate as a daily commuter student, the total cost is $100.
+To participate as a daily commuter student, the total cost is $100 and includes an application fee, daily snacks and lunch, and workshop materials.

 • $50 application fee (due at registration)

-Below is a sample schedule of daily activities throughout the week.
-Please note the different schedule for Wednesday afternoon.
+Below is a sample schedule of daily events.
+Please note activities specific to commuter or residential, as well as the different schedules for Sunday evening and Wednesday afternoon.

 • 11:30 a.m.–12:30 p.m.
 Lunch